FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 Workflow in Orchestra recognizes that there is not always a 1:1 relationship between a message type and a use case.
-Some message types, for example the FIX ExecutionReport(35=8) message are overloaded for many different use cases.
+Some message types, for example the FIX ExecutionReport(35=8) message, are overloaded for many different use cases.
 Therefore, messages in Orchestra are identified primarily by their `msgType` value, but with a qualification for a specific use case.
 Each message use case is called a scenario.